Last updated: November 23, 2025

 3.2.
 Overbought and oversold conditions

 This is where the ROC differs from an indicator like the RSI.
 Unlike the RSI, the ROC does not have predefined overbought or oversold thresholds like 70 and 30.
-You have to determine these levels for yourself.
+Traders have to determine these levels for themselves.

-• To do this, you must look at the historical data for the specific asset you are trading.
+• To do this, traders must look at the historical data for the specific asset they are trading.
 Look back and see what extreme levels the ROC has reached in the past before reversing.
-These historical extremes become your custom overbought and oversold zones.
+These historical extremes become their custom overbought and oversold zones.

 • The signal is not when the ROC enters an extreme zone, but when it begins to turn back and exit that zone.
 This indicates that the extreme momentum is starting to fade.